 Should you choose Liquid or Air coolers for your desktop CPU?

 It’s one of those dilemmas where the answer depends on what kind of desktop PC you are assembling.
 If we put aside the cooling of the whole rig and focus only on the CPU, the first question to ask yourself should be what CPU are you going to use?
-Is it a six-core twelve-thread monster with overclocking potential for an ultimate gaming rig or workstation, or a lower end CPU with lower TDP (Thermal Design Power)?
+Is it a six-core twelve-thread monster with overclocking potential for an ultimate gaming rig or workstation (like the upcoming ryzen 3000 series), or a lower end CPU with lower TDP (Thermal Design Power)?